Marion County Floodplain Program

 Potential Changes to Floodplain Regulations

-On April 14, 2016 the National Oceanic and Atmospheric Administration (NOAA) issued a decision regarding how the federal Endangered Species Act is implemented in floodplains in Oregon.
+On April 14, 2016 the National Oceanic and Atmospheric Administration (NOAA) issued a decision regarding how the federal Endangered Species Act is implemented in Oregon.
 This decision affects how floodplain permits are implemented in Marion County.

 For more information on the NOAA decision: